Auto Tracking Company Leaks Hundreds of Thousands of Records Online

 - Document with information on the 427 dealerships that use their tracking information.

-The overall number of devices could be much larger given the fact that many of the resellers or clients had large numbers of devices for tracking.
+The number of devices could be much higher because many of the resellers or clients had multiple devices for tracking.

 If you feel at risk, learn how to act after a data breach occurred.

 Detailed Tracking 24hrs a Day, Even if The Car Is Not Stolen or Missing